Rules & Markdown

 The marketing dark theme provides a dark background with green accent palette.
 Use the same semantic token names as the app theme (--background, --foreground, --card, --primary, --border, etc.) — they resolve to the correct marketing values automatically.

-When generating output that cannot reference CSS variables (PDFs, static HTML, sandboxed artifacts), resolve the marketing dark theme tokens from airy.css under the .theme-marketing.dark selector and use those values directly.
+When generating output that cannot reference CSS variables (PDFs, static HTML, emails, sandboxed artifacts), use the resolved theme values returned in Airy route or part payloads.
+Those values are generated from registry/airy-theme/*.css and preserve semantic role names.
 Never extract colors from Figma mockups or approximate values.